bhklab/handbook/docs/software_development/Remote_Development/Google_Cloud_Platform/gcp_services.md

 of tasks, from running applications and hosting websites to managing databases and performing intensive data processing.

-**Purpose**: Flexible compute instances to run custom ML experiments, manage pipelines, or host applications.
+In summary, VMs offer flexible compute instances to run custom ML experiments, manage pipelines, or host applications.

-### How It Helps:
+### Why Use Cloud VMs?

 -   Ideal for workloads requiring full control over the environment, OS, and configurations.